asher-epstein-42/FindKeywordInDir/README.md

 usage: SearchByKeyWord.py [-h] [-f] keyword dir_path

-Search for a keyword recursively in files
+Search for a keyword in any language recursively in directory

   keyword     The keyword to search for dir_path    The directory path to search in